Dubai property market 2025

 Apartments: Price Inflation Meets Unit Shrinkflation

-The apartment segment presents a fascinating paradox that reveals fundamental market pressures:
+The apartment segment presents a fascinating paradox that reveals fundamental market pressures for 2026:

 2. Average transaction value: Relatively stagnant